What Is an Appraisal?

-Their home's purchase is the most significant financial decision some of us might ever make.
-It doesn't matter if where you raise your family, an additional vacation home or one of many rentals, purchasing real property is an involved financial transaction that requires multiple people working in concert to see it through.
+A home purchase is the most significant transaction most might ever encounter.
+Whether it's where you raise your family, a second vacation property or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple people working in concert to see it through.

-Most of the participants are quite familiar.
-The real estate agent is the most recognizable face in the exchange.
-Next, the mortgage company provides the money necessary to finance the transaction.
-And ensuring all details of the exchange are completed and that a clear title passes from the seller to the purchaser is the title company.
+Most of the people participating are quite familiar.
+The real estate agent is the most recognizable entity in the exchange.
+Next, the bank provides the money needed to fund the transaction.
+The title company sees to it that all details of the exchange are completed and that a clear title transfers to the buyer from the seller.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Filson's Real Estate Appraisal Services, Inc. will ensure, you as an interested party, are informed.

-Here, we gather information on local building costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we analyze information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of certain features to the homeowners of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers can tell you a lot about the subdivisions in which they work.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

-A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to valuing features of homes in Roswell and Fulton, Filson's Real Estate Appraisal Services, Inc. can't be beat.
-This approach to value is most often given the most weight when an appraisal is for a home purchase.
+The sales comparison approach to value is most often given the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third approach to value.
-In this situation, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a property.
+In this situation, the amount of income the property yields is factored in with other rents in the area for comparable properties to derive the current value.

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Filson's Real Estate Appraisal Services, Inc. will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+It all comes down to this, an appraiser from Filson's Real Estate Appraisal Services, Inc. will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.